-This module acts as a co-requisite for the Level 5 practical Video Documentary module for students on the Film Course.
-Students on other courses may elect to take the practical module as a free standing module.
-The module provides an introduction to many of the critical discussions and debates surrounding the historical, technological, aesthetic and socio-political developments of the documentary approach to film and video-making.
-As well as paying full regard to the key trends and film-makers to have contributed to the history of this important genre, the module responds to the renewed public interest in documentary film and its crossover into the mainstream with recent commercial and critical hits such as When We Were Kings (Leon Gast 1996) and Bowling for Columbine (Michael Moore 2002).
-The focus is on the nature, specificity and evolution of the documentary form, and its relationship to cinematic realism.
-There is an address to the historical and theoretical contexts of the study of documentary ethics, and the role of cross-cultural documentary and ethnographic film.
-The module also includes discussion of different modes of address in documentary film-making, the role of the documentary film-maker, and the relationship between film-maker and subject(s).
-Current and future modes of distribution and exhibition for the documentary film are explored, including an address to specialist festivals devoted to documentary.
+The module introduces you to many of the critical discussions and debates surrounding the historical, technological, aesthetic and socio-political developments of the documentary approach to film and video-making.
+As well as paying full regard to the key trends and film-makers to have contributed to the history of this important genre, the module responds to the renewed public interest in documentary film and its crossover into the mainstream with the most up to date commercial and critical hits.

+You will focus on the nature, specificity and evolution of the documentary form, and its relationship to cinematic realism.
+There is an address to the historical and theoretical contexts of the study of documentary film, as well as an engagement with topical debates regarding the relationship between reality and representation, documentary ethics, and the role of cross-cultural documentary and ethnographic film.

+You will discuss the different modes of address in documentary film-making, the role of the documentary film-maker, and the relationship between film-maker and subject(s).
+Current and future modes of distribution and exhibition for the documentary film are explored, including an address to specialist festivals devoted to documentaries.
 Throughout the module there are opportunities for critical analysis of key film texts.